fabriziosalmi/trinity/CONTRIBUTING.md

-# Contributing to Trinity Core
+# Contributing to Trinity

-Thank you for considering contributing to Trinity Core!
+Thank you for considering contributing to Trinity!
 This document provides guidelines for development setup, code standards, and contribution workflow.

 ## Development Setup